Core values guide our behaviours and decision-making.

 When it’s a situation compromising your core values, you can try and align your core values in other ways.
 For instance, I donated to and volunteered for environmental and wildlife causes to offset the company policies that did not align with my love of nature.

 You will need to do some serious reflection and make changes either within or externally.

-Importantly, give yourself credit, treat yourself to a reward.
+Importantly, give yourself credit, and treat yourself to a reward.

 Tips For Getting Clarity

 The mind never works well under stress, as in when your core values are being compromised.
 Try getting outside, out into nature and get some natural mood boosters.

 This is one of the many on a daily habit list you should try and incorporate.
 Another is meditation.
 It will help your concentration and intuitive thinking.
-Try lunchtime walking meditation or waking early to fit it in your day.
+Try lunchtime walking meditation or waking early to fit it into your day.

 There are numerous and unique ways to meditate, so don’t let one experience hold you back from doing this.
 To learn how to meditate, there are step-by-step courses online that help.
 Meditating daily is important.
-Some people find it challenging to build a daily habit.
-Giovanni, a meditation teacher, at Live and Dare shares some great tips on creating a habit of meditating and forming an active meditation practice — I have listed these in an article which you will find here.
+Some people find it challenging to build daily habit.
+Giovanni, a meditation teacher, at Live and Dare shares some great tips on creating a habit of meditating and forming an active meditation practice.

 Another good habit to form that helps is maintaining a gratitude journal.
 Each day, write 2-3 aspects about your job/situation that you are grateful for.
 Research shows the well-being benefits of gratitude (ref).